Green belt

 A green belt or greenbelt is a policy, and land-use zone designation used in land-use planning to retain areas of largely undeveloped, wild, or agricultural land surrounding or neighboring urban areas.
 Similar concepts are greenways or green wedges, which have a linear character and may run through an urban area instead of around it.
 In essence, a green belt is an invisible line designating a border around a certain area, preventing development of the area and allowing wildlife to return and be established.

 The more general term in the United States is green space or greenspace, which may be a very small area such as a park.

 Purposes

-Three green belts in Western Sydney, Australia, which are riparian strips along creeks that serve as natural corridors for recreation and ecological conservation in the region.
+Four green belts in Western Sydney, Australia; three of them are riparian strips along creeks, serving as natural corridors for recreation and ecological conservation in the region.

 In those countries which have them, the stated objectives of green belt policy are to: